 MISSION: BCOPE is a community based alternative educational program that provides every student with the opportunity to succeed.

-BCOPE is the alternative proggram for Belfast Area High School.
+HISTORY: BCOPE is the alternative program for Belfast Area High School.
 It began in 1990 as a result of a grant from the Office of Substance Abuse.
 A pilot program was created and it worked with a small number of at-risk students to develop the school district's mission of ”reaching and teaching all students.”
 Until 2002, the program leased space in the Belfast Center.
 In the fall of 2002, we moved into our permanent home on Merriam Drive, opposite Spectrum Generations.
-In addition, over the years, the program has evolved to three full-time teachers and two full-time ed techs, whose focus is to provide an alternative learning experience for a maximum of 40 10th, 11th, and 12th graders.
+In addition, the program has evolved to three full-time teachers and two full-time ed techs, whose focus is to provide an alternative learning experience for a maximum of 40 10th, 11th, and 12th graders.

 50% Seniors (4 plus years)